interserver/mailbaby-api-samples/openapi-client/gdscript/apis/SendingApi.md

 	# bcc: EmailAddressesTypes
 	bcc,
 	# attachments: Array
-	# (optional) File attachments to include in the email.
-The file contents must be base64 encoded!
+	# Optional list of file attachments.
+Each file must be base64-encoded.
+Include `filename` so recipients see a meaningful attachment name.
 	attachments,
 	# id: float   Eg: 789
-	# (optional)  ID of the Mail order within our system to use as the Mail Account.
+	# Optional numeric ID of the mail order to send through.
+If omitted the first active order on your account is used automatically.
+Valid IDs are returned by `GET /mail`.
 	id,
 	# On Success
 	func(response):  # response is ApiResponse